It’s important to note that a worker’s attitude toward safety can differ from one tool to another.

 Some people are simply uncomfortable using power tools.
 That’s perfectly OK, and you shouldn’t feel compelled to do so.

 Doing so can be disastrous.
-This only sets the stage for potential mishaps.
+It only sets the stage for potential mishaps.
 It is your responsibility to keep power tools safe.
 It is in your best interest to use it responsibly.

 Each time you wish to use a power tool, inspect it before, and then retract and store it carefully after each use.

-It’s fine if you’re willing to learn how to use specialized power tools, but if you’re under pressure to do so, you’ll be too anxious, which, in itself, is not good.
+It’s OK if you’re willing to learn how to use specialized power tools, but if you’re under pressure to do so, you’ll be too anxious, which, in itself, is not good.

-Using power tools properly and under the appropriate conditions will assist in limiting the risk of injury.
+Using power tools correctly and under the appropriate conditions will assist in limiting the risk of injury.

 They’re a terrific way to get started on projects, but don’t underestimate their genuine strength.